-A founding shareholder and the President of Marshall, Roth & Gregory, PC., Clifford “Kip" Marshall has practiced law for more than 30 years in Asheville and the western region of North Carolina.
-He is admitted before all the courts of the State of North Carolina, the Cherokee Supreme Court, Eastern Band of Cherokee, the U.S. District Court for the Western and Middle Districts of North Carolina and the United States Court of Appeals for the Fourth Circuit.
+A founding shareholder and the President of Marshall, Roth & Gregory, PC., Clifford “Kip" Marshall has practiced law for more than 40 years in Asheville and the western region of North Carolina.
+He is admitted before all the courts of the State of North Carolina, the Cherokee Supreme Court, Eastern Band of Cherokee, the U.S. District Court for the Western, Middle and Eastern Districts of North Carolina and the United States Court of Appeals for the Fourth Circuit and the United States Court of Appeals for the District of Columbia.

 From 1982 to 2001, Mr. Marshall was an Assistant United States Attorney for the Western District of North Carolina, serving as the Civil Chief for the District fourteen of those years.
 As Civil Chief, he was the supervisory civil trial attorney for more than 100 federal agencies and sub-agencies.
 His litigation responsibilities included serving as the United States trial lawyer in medical malpractice cases, Qui Tam (“whistleblower”) actions, employment discrimination, personal injury, federal contract and commercial claims, real property title/boundary disputes, civil forfeitures, and financial fraud.